NiklausHofer/suniversal/README.md

 - `USE_MOUSE` - When enabled, the signals from a *SUN* mouse plugged into the keyboard will be forwarded to USB.
 Both 5-byte *Mousesystems* protocol and 3-byte *SUN* protocol are automatically handled.
 (To be on the safe side, don't hot-plug the mouse.)

+- `EMULATE_SCROLL_WHEEL` - When enabled, pressing the middle mouse button and moving the mouse emulates a scroll wheel, for vertical and horizontal scrolling.

 - `DEBUG` - You can enable debug mode with this, which will put diagnostic messages on the serial port.
 Additionally, the power key will turn into a reset button for the keyboard, so it's easier to observe start up messages.
 This is off by default.